york-cs-dams/practicals/habitable_programs/tools/clones/README.md

 ### Implementing the **parameterised** version of Baker's algorithm

 Preprocess the AST to replace any concrete module, class, method, attribute and variable names with a constant (e.g., `module Measurement` -> `module M` and `module Detection` -> `module D`).
-This will allow clone detection for semantically equivalent but syntatically different fragments.
+This will allow clone detection for semantically equivalent but syntactically different fragments.

 Start by adding a new method SourceFile, say `parameterized_source`, that performs this preprocessing.
-Then, change line 20 of `tools/clones/lib/clone_detector.rb` to read: `.flat_map { |other_file| clones_between(file.parameterized_source, other_file.parameterized_source) }`.
+Then, change line 20 of `./habitable_programs/tools/clones/lib/clone_detector.rb` to read: `.flat_map { |other_file| clones_between(file.parameterized_source, other_file.parameterized_source) }`.

 ## Remediation